 The most sophisticated longevity risk managers use specific population data that get down to (and even inside) the postal code level, accounting for socio-economic factors.
-In contrast, publicly available data are very high level and usually lagging by years, which is hard to build a vibrant market around.
-In principle, LRT transactions could be based on more granular life tables - e.g., down to the
+In contrast, publicly available data are too high-level and out-of-date to support the growth of a vibrant market.
+In principle, LRT transactions could be based on more granular life tables - eg down to the economic group level.
+While such granularity would reduce basis risk, it would also create an illiquid market, thereby keeping investors out.